-Following a four year review of rugby for under 18’s, led by the RFU, in consultation with a wide cross section of the game, Age Grade Rugby has now rolled out across the game and is aimed at providing player-centred, development-driven and competition-supported rugby for all.
+Age Grade Rugby was rolled out across the game in September 2016 and is aimed at providing player-centred, development-driven and competition supported rugby for all.

 The needs of young people are at its heart and it puts player enjoyment above all else to keep more young people enjoying the game for longer and into their adult years.

 The Regulations for Age Grade Rugby are contained in Regulation 15 of the game and these are supported by the Codes of Practice.

 These regulations should also be read with Regulation 21 (Safeguarding) and Regulation 9 (Player Safety).